Home The Methodist Church of New Zealand

 There may be restrictions on what you can do with the property or with the proceeds from the sale.
 If the property was gifted to the congregation, then any legally documented conditions associated with the original gift must be fulfilled.
 Any issues must be resolved before the sale goes ahead.

-Sometimes the wider local community in which a surplus church is sited (particularly in rural areas) may have strong views about what should happen to it.
+Sometimes, the wider local community in which a surplus church is sited (particularly in rural areas) may have strong views about what should happen to it.
 Consultation with the community can help avoid negative publicity.
 Remember that Church property is a trust from all the past members of your congregation, going right back to its establishment.
-The assets have been given with the expectation they will continue to be used for the mission of the Methodist Church.
+The assets have been given with the expectation that they will continue to be used for the mission of the Methodist Church.

 Mission needs to be viewed in a Churchwide context – not just from a local perspective.
 In order to sell a property, you must obtain approval from the following: